Research Areas

 Activity 2 - Led by Dr. Eric Collins and Dr. Nicole Wilson

-The objective of activity 2 is to co-develop a sustainable genomics-informed community-based monitoring program that combines social and natural sciences with Inuit Quajimajatuqangit (IQ), while building a baseline understanding of seasonal cycling in Arctic microbial communities and serving as a sentinel in the case of an actual spill.
+The objective of Activity 2 is to co-develop a sustainable genomics-informed community-based monitoring program that combines social and natural sciences with Inuit Quajimajatuqangit (IQ), while building a baseline understanding of seasonal cycling in Arctic microbial communities and serving as a sentinel in the case of an actual spill.
 Sub-activities include:

 1. Co-development of a community based monitoring program (CBM)